 Publications and Memberships

 Ffyon is a tenant at Castle Chambers.
 She is published in the Financial Times Series, Counsel Magazine and is a contributor to Pearsons 2019 The English Legal System ( chapters 19-21 ).
 She is currently contributing a chapter on the Youth Court to the 2020 edition.
-She is a member of the Industrial Law Society and the Criminal Bar Assocation
+She is a member of the Industrial Law Society, the Criminal Bar Association, ALBA and is a member of Inner Temple.

 Undertaking an analysis of court judgements and tribunal decisions focusing on the discretionary elements of the provisions of the statute, in particular the use of a reasonableness test for dismissals for conduct, capability, ill health and redundancy